pierof9/kubernetes_workspace/analytics/README.md

 CODEBUILD_BUILD_NUMBER this comes automatically from the CodeBuild process.
 You don't have to define it.

+4. Create the policy "FullECRAccess" with the json provided in ECR_policy_config.json, and attach it to the role that is managing the CodeBuild job.

 ### Application deployment with kubectl
 ...